 - When: September 6, 2018 Time: 7:30 pm - 11:30 pm

 - Where: Red Rocks Amphitheatre / 18300 W Alameda Pkwy, Morrison, CO

 - Cost: $45 - $55 Plus Applicable Service Fees

 eTown is thrilled to be heading back to the legendary Red Rocks Park and Amphitheatre on September 6th, this time to record two of our favorite artists: retro-soul band Lake Street Dive and Americana singer/songwriter Josh Ritter.

 Every year, eTown partners with AEG Presents Rocky Mountains to create a remarkable radio show from one of the world’s most spectacular concert venues.
 We’ll be doing the interviews with the artists backstage, so the live show will be uninterrupted.
-Come join us if you can as eTown, Colorado’s longest running national radio show, teams up with Lake Street Dive and Josh Ritter for memorable night of music under the stars.
+Come join us if you can as eTown, Colorado’s longest-running national radio show, teams up with Lake Street Dive and Josh Ritter for a memorable night of music under the stars.

 Lake Street Dive

 Lake Street Dive released Free Yourself Up, it’s second album with Nonesuch Records on May 4.
 The band, drummer Michael Calabrese, bassist Bridget Kearney, singer Rachael Price, and guitarist/trumpeter Michael McDuck Olson self produced the album at Goosehead Palace Studios in Nashville with engineer Dan Knobler.